 4) Metafield key - a field to store the metafield key.

-5) Click the configuration button to configure options for this multi-select.
+5) Click the configuration button to configure options for this multi-select field.

 2) Values delimiter - a sequence of one or more characters for specifying the boundary between the items' values.